geudde/attic-chest/pages/13.reference/01.porden/docs.md

 t The rapidity with which light is transmitted is surpassed by nothing but electricity, which in its passage along a very extended chain, always appears to be in every part at the same instant.
-Whether light be a substance or an action, has been often debated, yet never decided ; but its extreme swiftness cannot be better illustrated than by the simple fact, that the time in which it passes from the sun to the earth, a distance of nearly one hundred millions of miles, does not exceed eight minutes and a half.
+Whether light be a substance or an action, has been often debated, yet never decided; but its extreme swiftness cannot be better illustrated than by the simple fact, that the time in which it passes from the sun to the earth, a distance of nearly one hundred millions of miles, does not exceed eight minutes and a half.

 % Light and heat though usually, are not inseparably, connected, which is proved by the analysis of the ray by the prism.
-At the violet end of the spectrum, scarcely any heat is perceptible ; but it increases gradually towards the red rays, and is strongest in certain invisible rays which extend beyond them.
+At the violet end of the spectrum, scarcely any heat is perceptible; but it increases gradually towards the red rays, and is strongest in certain invisible rays which extend beyond them.
 In a similar way, the chemical effects produced by the beams of the